Close menu Resources for... William & Mary

 Is a table the right solution?

-Tip: We recommend always applying the tablespecial style to your tables to enhance the visual display, including a horizontal scrolling feature on smaller devices.
+Note: You must ensure your table is accessible by including table headers and a table captionAlways apply the tablespecial style to your tables to enhance the visual display, including a horizontal scrolling feature on smaller devices.

-If you would like a more consolidated view of your content when your visitors first land on your page, you may want to create a collapsible list.
+Tip: If you would like a more consolidated view of your content when your visitors first land on your page, you may want to create a collapsible list.
 That feature is created using a table, but applies a custom presentation style.

 Table menu

 Place your cursor where you'd like to insert a table, open the Table menu (Table menu) and select Table.
 Highlight the desired configuration of rows and columns and click the grid to insert the table.
+You can also right-click anywhere in your content to insert a table.

 Place your cursor in an existing table and open the Table menu (Table menu) to access the table properties dialog or delete the table.